Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 Example long shot snaps with the 800 5.6 ED AIS mounted on 12MP D3 and D3S bodies

-The Nikon Nikkor 80 5.6 ED AIS lens has been used in extreme subzero conditions.
+The 800 5.6 prime has been used in extreme subzero conditions.
 The lens operated in subzero temps to minus -33C with zero issues of womb thread grease freezing, lens glass elements cracking, or inner fogging.
 The 800 has proved itself as a reliable working lens in extreme +50c desert heat and double digit subzero temperatures.

 Wilderness - Nikkor 800 5.6 AIS

 Early morning ship salvage and gas axe crew long shots.
-Since 1982, I've traveled overland offshore crossing through countries and continents carting around some form of photo gear.
+Since '82, I've traveled overland through countries and continents carting around some form of photo gear.
 In the 2020s, nothing much has changed.
-I still use some of those older classic Nikkor lenses capturing all different kinds of images.
+I still use some older classic Nikkor lenses capturing subject matter.

 A set of stainless steel extended tripod foot spikes ensures stability when tripods are setup in soft ground.
 A solid stainless eye-lit can be purchased at almost any hardware store.
-Both accessories will help to maintain tripods a firm non-movement grip reducing vibration, including safety with heavy photo gear.
+Both accessories help to maintain tripods a firm non-movement grip reducing vibration, including safety using heavy photo gear.
 Anything available like rocks and bottles of water can be used to fill a bag, that's then attached to the eye-lit hookup keeping tripods more stable.
 Photo Gear Page : Tripod Imagine arriving to any isolated location full of wildlife, but the lenses you have don't reach out far enough to capture distant subjects.
 This happens more often than most realize with some becoming very disappointed because of it.
-Moving up too close will usually make wildlife move even further away.
-Using 1.5/2x/3x tele-converters is optional.
-These should be avoided due to f/stop loss, pushed iso or slower shutter speeds in low light conditions.Page
+Moving up too close will usually cause wildlife to move even further away.
+Using 1.5, 2x, 3x tele-converters is optional.
+These should be avoided due to f-stop loss, increased ISO, slower shutter speeds in low light conditions.Page

 Low light Snaps - Nikkor 800 5.6 AIS

 The 800 5.6 AIS works well in low light.
-Remember, this is a 37+ year old manual focus lens having no auto focus weighing 5.5Kg + body.
-The three ED elements is what makes the 800 a good all round long range telephoto lens.
-The deer above were taken at dusk from 450+ meters at 1/60 second.
-By the time the photo gear was packed, it was already dark.
+Remember, this is a 38+ year old manual focus lens having no auto focus weighing 5.5Kg + body.
+The three ED elements is what makes the 800 a good all round long range telephoto prime.

 Roaming around freely on foot within marshy forest wetlands, one can suddenly bump into predators, like jackals.
 Normally, jackals stick together in groups.
 They aren't afraid of humans, and attack at will when necessary.
 Setting up the 800 5.6 grabbing this snap was more than risky, if other jackals were in the area.
 The only defense if approached by other jackals was a stick.
 The carcass was killed by other predators, either a leopard or panther.